 Re-Purpose Dog Toys You Already Have

-At Yay Hound, Veronica now curates sustainably sourced, non-toxic dog toys made with the earth in mind and ships them out in compostable mailers.
-When I talked to her on my podcast, she also shared great advice on how to get the most out of your existing dog toys so you throw away less.
+For her online store, Veronica curates sustainably sourced, non-toxic dog toys made with the earth in mind and ships them out in compostable mailers.
+When I talked to her on my podcast, she shared great advice on how to get the most out of your existing dog toys so you throw away less.

 >> Learn more about Veronica and YayHound (formerly Pupcycle) on podcast episode 132!